Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 On a Mac, launch Contacts.
 Make sure you’ve selected iCloud contacts in the sidebar, then set to work tidying up, deleting, and adding new contacts.
 You can look for duplicate Mac contacts by clicking Card > Look for Duplicates and Contacts will attempt to merge the entries.

 From a web browser (ideal for Windows users) head to iCloud.com and log in.
 Choose Contacts to see your contacts.
 From here you can add new contacts, make changes to existing contacts, and delete any you no longer need.
+We’ve shown how to quickly delete iPhone contacts if you need more help.

 Give your changes a moment to show up on your other devices.